Caregiving can be a full-time job, but help is available for this very important role.

 Get information about support groups.
 Joining a support group gives your loved one a chance to talk with others coping with cancer and learn what they do to manage difficult emotions.
 Sometimes, support groups are led by social workers or counselors.
 Ask a hospital social worker for a referral, or contact CancerCare.
 We offer face-to-face, telephone, and online support groups for people with cancer.

 If it’s needed, continue your support when treatment is over.
 This can be an emotional time for many people.
-Despite being relieved that the cancer is in remission, a person may feel scared that it will return.
+Despite being relieved that the cancer is in remission (stopped growing or disappeared), a person may feel scared that it will return.
 The end of treatment also means fewer meetings with the health care team, on which the person may have relied for support.

 Recommend an oncology social worker or counselor specially trained to offer advice.
 If you think your loved one may need additional support coping with his or her emotions during this time, suggest speaking with a professional who can help, such as an oncology social worker.